SpazioDati/azkaban-groovy-plugin/Readme.md

 script could die because of path-not-found errors.
 It's up to the user to make sure that the script doesn't rely on those properties.
 If the script always uses `${working.dir}`, it should be safe.

+## Control flow

+Execution of all jobs can be automatically skipped or disabled based on the value of certain properties.

+Before starting any operation on a certain job, this plugin checks the value of two properties

+ - `azkaban.flow.skip`
+ - `azkaban.flow.noop`

+These properties can be added in job definition, or dynamically created from the upstream job.

+### Evaluation

+The evaluation of those properties is done as follows:

+ 1. plugin resolves property variables, applying standard substitution provided by Azkaban
+ 2. plugin tries to evaluate the value of the property as a Groovy statement.
+In this case the resulting object is used as raw value to parse.
+For the evaluation `config` variable is bind to the map containing input parameters (already resolved).
+ 3. if the evaluation succeeded, the result is parsed, otherwise the original value of the property is parsed 3.1. if the value is empty or null, return false 3.2. if the value is a number differnt than zero, return true 3.3. if equals (ignoring case) to `yes`,`y`,`true`,`t`,`ok`, return true 3.4. else return false

+### Skipping

+If `azkaban.flow.skip` is evaluted as `True`, than the current job is skipped.
+The status on Azkaban flow is set to `SKIPPED` and all downstream jobs are set to `SKIPPED` as well.
+This means that final status of the flow will be `SKIPPED`.

+This property is very useful in a scenario like this: you have a workflow where you have to check something and based on that you could create a remote EC2 instance and execute the rest of the job on that instance.
+You could split this flow in 3 jobs:

+ 1. check (`Groovy` or `GroovyProcess` job)
+ 2. create instance (`Groovy` job, because it has to register event handlers)
+ 3. do something (`GroovyRemote` job)

+so that *create instance* step could be re-used in other flows.
+But if the check fails (it doesn't mean that an error occurred but that the job is not required to run now), than you have to notify all downstream jobs to skip execution, and jobs must be aware that there's a property or something like that they must check at the beginning.
+This is very annoying, because all of your jobs should share the same logic, but for `GroovyRemote` job type is even impossible, because it runs on a remote server, and this may never exist!

+### NOOP

+If `azkaban.flow.noop` is evaluated as `True`, than the job is not executed, but the status of the job is set to `SUCCESS`, that means that downstream jobs will be executed normally.
+If `groovy.forwardParameters` was set to `true`, than input parameters will be forwarded to the following job, as usual (see above).

+Note that this property is evaluated after `azkaban.flow.skip`.

+I still haven't found a scenario where this is really required... but I spent 2 minutes and 5 code lines more to implement this, so I decided to include this as well.